First Experimental Limit on the Permanent Electric Dipole Moment of the Deuteron: End Matter

 \textit{Polarization buildup using a single bunch} --- Decoherence is taken into account by fitting the out-of-plane angle $\alpha(t)$ of the polarization vector and the total polarization $p_\mathrm{tot}(t)$ simultaneously, where

 where $p_h(t)$ and $p_v(t)$ denote the in-plane and the vertical polarization, respectively.
-Note that the vertical polarisation $p_v$ corresponds to the spin component $S_y$ in Eq.~\ref{eq:oscwf}.
+Note that the vertical polarization $p_v$ corresponds to the spin component $S_y$ in Eq.~\ref{eq:oscwf}.
 Assuming an exponential decay of the in-plane polarization, characterized by

 this results in a non-linear term for $\alpha(t)$, which includes the constant spin kick per turn $A = 2\pi\epsilon\fc \sin\phirel$ as one of its parameters (cf. Eq.
 (5.13) and (5.14) in \cite{Hempelmann:718035})